 There’s no denying that text messaging has transformed communications.
 Today, nearly everyone texts—including businesses.
-In fact, texting and other messaging channels have become so popular that they have transformed nearly every traditional call center into an SMS contact center.
+In fact, texting and other messaging channels have become so popular that they have transformed nearly every traditional call center into an omnichannel contact center.

 SMS contact centers are sleeker, more efficient, and more effective than traditional call centers.
 So what’s the secret behind this new kind of customer service?